Airlines faces boycott after moving women from ultra-Orthodox Jewish men

 "At NICE we don't do business with companies that discriminate against race, gender or religion," he wrote on LinkedIn.

-It comes after a passenger on El Al's New York JFK-Tel Aviv flight on Friday night saw four ultra-Orthodox men refuse to take their assigned seats because they were next to women.
+It comes after a passenger at Kennedy Airport on El Al's New York-Tel Aviv flight on Friday night saw four ultra-Orthodox men refuse to take their assigned seats because they were next to women.

-One of the men was so devout that he boarded the plane with his eyes closed in an apparent effort to void looking at any woman on board, Rotem said.
+One of the men was so devout that he boarded the plane with his eyes closed in an apparent effort to avoid looking at any woman on board, Rotem said.

 While the flight attendants were busy “putting personal practice of faith ahead of individual rights and civil order,” the flight missed its turn for take-off and departed one-and-a-quarter hours late, Rotem wrote.

-Jerusalem Magistrates Court ordered El Al to set up a procedure for similar occurrences in future and to Rabinowitz the equivalent of $1,834 in damages.
+Jerusalem Magistrates Court ordered El Al to set up a procedure for similar occurrences in future and awarded Rabinowitz the equivalent of $1,834 in damages.

-El Al did not respond to a request for comment from NBC News, but in a statement Sunday, reported by the Associated Press, it apologized and said it does its utmost to serve a "wide array of populations and travelers."
+El Al did not respond to a request for comment, but in a statement Sunday, reported by The Associated Press, it apologized and said it does its utmost to serve a "wide array of populations and travelers."

 The Israel Religious Action Center, a progressive group that led last year's case, was also unavailable for comment but asked passengers to report any similar cases.
 “If you have witnessed or experienced illegal gender segregation, please report the incident to us, and we will take action,” it said on Facebook.